MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/overview.md

 ## Use Teams app manifest across Microsoft 365

-With an aim toward simplifying and streamlining the Microsoft 365 developer ecosystem, we're continuing to expand the Teams app manifest into other areas of Microsoft 365 with the following previews.
+With an aim toward simplifying and streamlining the Microsoft 365 developer ecosystem, we're continuing to expand the Teams app manifest into other areas of Microsoft 365 with the following.

-### Graph connectors (preview)
+### Graph connectors

 With Microsoft Graph connectors, your organization can index third-party data so that it appears as Microsoft Search results, expanding the types of searchable content sources in your Teams apps.
 To learn more, see [Microsoft Graph connectors overview for Microsoft Search](/microsoftsearch/connectors-overview).